uo-ec607/lectures/07-web-apis/07-web-apis.md

 ![](pics/trees.gif)

-Now that we've located the API endpoint, let's read the data into R. We'll do so using the `fromJSON()` function from the excellent [jsonlite package](https://cran.r-project.org/web/packages/jsonlite/index.html).
+Now that we've located the API endpoint, let's read the data into R. We'll do so using the `fromJSON()` function from the excellent **jsonlite** package ([link](https://cran.r-project.org/web/packages/jsonlite/index.html)).
 This will automatically coerce the JSON array into a regular R data frame.
 However, I'll go that little bit further and convert it into a tibble, since the output is nicer to work with.

 ```r